Gen Z’s Digital Identity and Fashion Through AIGen Z’s Digital Identity and Fashion Through AI

 • Without feedback loops, AI may never learn the emotional layers behind a person’s style.

-• Real-time style coaching: As you scroll, Glance sees what you linger on and suggests outfits that resonate with your current mood or identity.
-Over time, this improves your digital identity and fashion consistency.
+• Real-time style coaching: As you scroll, Glance reads what you linger on and surfaces outfits that resonate with your current mood — not just your browsing history.

-• Learning over time: With continued use, Glance refines its understanding of your style identity, which can help during identity shifts or self-discovery phases.
+• Learning over time: With continued use, Glance refines its understanding of your style — which is particularly useful when your identity is shifting, as it so often is for Gen Z.

 Navigating Identity Crises Through Fashion + AI